RuleBasedIntegration/JOSS-Publication/paper.md

 available in human readable form as PDF file or Mathematica notebook which contain additional details and references to the relevant literature.
 Since Rubi's rules in general only require a system for manipulating symbolic expressions by applying pattern-based rules, it is feasible to implement the integration rules in other systems.
-Therefore, Rubi is the integration engine behind Symja, an open-source Java system for symbolic math.
+Therefore, Rubi is the integration engine behind Symja , an open-source Java system for symbolic math.
 Furthermore, there are efforts to include Rubi into SymPy, a Python library for symbolic mathematics, which would directly open the way to use it in Sage, a free and open-source CAS.

+Ultimately, the rationale behind Rubi is to make rule-based integration publicly available to enable researchers and enthusiast to find optimal antiderivatives and to verify the correctnes of each integration step in the context of their problems.

 # Short Example